appfolio/advanced_testing/README.md

 ```

 ## What to do
-There is a `Person` class with a few methods in `src/person.rb`.
+There is a `Person` class with a few methods in the `person.rb` file.
 It is a simple class representing a person, with a few methods.

 Your job is to write tests for these methods.
 Some tests have already been written, and 5 still have to be written.
 Write those.

 To run the test, type this command from the root directory.
 ```
 ruby tests/person_test.rb
 ```